jagodki/Offline-MapMatching/README.md

 'COMPUTATION_TIME': 123.45}
 ```
 - the ERROR_CODE will be a negative number if an error occured during processing, otherwise it is equal 0
-- the processing plugin writes all messages, also errors, to the QGIS-log (like the GUI-plugin)
+- the plugin writes all messages, also errors, to the log of the plugin window

 ### Clip Network
 <img src="screenshots/cn_call.png"><br>